 Evangelism Is For Missionaries

 Sometimes, people think I am a vocational missionary.
 It’s a simple mistake: after all, I’ve got the suitcases, passport, cargo pants and Chacos to look it.
-There are some stark differences between Christian international relief work and mission work, but I often receive comments like, “May God bless your mission” and “What you’re doing is kingdom-work.”
+There are some stark differences between Christian international relief work and mission work, but I often receive comments like, “May God bless your mission” and “You’re doing the real work.”
 Sometimes these words, kindly meant, lead me to wonder: are we, in the Church, shirking our own responsibility to make disciples?

 I wonder if we (myself included) like to elevate overseas missions because it means here, at home, we won’t be expected to disciple others.
 If we raise the title of “missionary” high enough, perhaps we can convince ourselves it no longer applies to us at all.